kirazy/reskins-library/README.md

 [Artisanal Reskins: Compatibility](https://github.com/kirazy/reskins-compatibility)
 [Artisanal Reskins: Library](https://github.com/kirazy/reskins-library)

-**Updates**
-This mod is constantly being worked on, but I am a graduate student and school has resumed.
-Regular content updates will be released monthly, and critical bugfixes will be released on an as-needed basis.
+**Update Schedule**
+Regular content and low-impact bugs will be released monthly.
+Critical bug fixes will be deployed on an as-needed basis.
+Locale updates will be released on the weekend of the week in which they are received from Crowdin.

 **Localization**
 You are welcome to help with localization, please use [this Crowdin project](https://crowdin.com/project/factorio-mods-localization).
 You can find more details [here](https://github.com/dima74/factorio-mods-localization#how-to-translate-using-crowdin).
-Locale updates will be released on the weekend they are received from Crowdin.

 ## Licensing
 All content is licensed under [MIT](https://opensource.org/licenses/MIT).